• Skip to primary navigation

 • If you’d like to rim the glasses, combine sugar and/or salt and lime zest in a shallow bowl or plate.
 Rub a lime wedge around the rim of each glass.
 Dip the glass in the salt / sugar, rotating to coat.

-• Blend together watermelon, tequila, cointreau, lime juice and mint leaves.
-(Note: If you’re using frozen watermelon cubes for a frozen margarita, you can also add about 1 cup of ice to give the drink even more slushy frozen flavor.)
+• Blend together watermelon, tequila, cointreau, and lime juice.
+(Note: If you’re using frozen watermelon cubes for a frozen margarita, you can also add about 1 cup of ice.)

-• Fill each glass with ice (skip if you made a frozen margarita).
+• Fill each glass with ice (skip this if you made a frozen margarita).

 • Pour margaritas over ice.
-Garnish with watermelon wedges, mint leaves, or lime slices
+Garnish with watermelon wedges, mint leaves, and / or lime slices.

 Notes